- +91 87 67 99 29 27 (India)

 - Adjunct Professor

-Teaching distributed systems to final-year undergrads and
+Teaching distributed systems and database internals to final-year undergrads

 - UC Berkeley